 Installation¶

-Every package includes prebuilt binaries for Linux (x86_64 / aarch64), macOS (Apple Silicon), and Windows — no compile step needed.
+Native bindings for 17 languages plus a standalone CLI.
+Every package ships prebuilt binaries for Linux (x86_64/aarch64), macOS (Apple Silicon), and Windows — no compile step needed.

 x86_64 CPU — AVX/AVX2 instruction set required